Biological

 What advice might a researcher offer regarding studying for an upcoming exam in relation to cue-dependent memory?

-1. Match study conditions to exam conditions: Study in environments similar to the exam setting to capitalize on state-dependent learning.
+1. Encoding specificity: Match study conditions to exam conditions.
+Study in environments similar to where you will take the exam so the context present during learning is also present during retrieval.

 300